KyleWilliford/bemore/README.md

 You will need to configure the slack bot to send requests to the tunneled domain.
 Look at the ngrok output to get the public domain.

+# How do I even...?
+---

+1. Run `mvn clean install` to build the application
+1. Start the application with `java -jar target/slackboat-<version>.jar server config.yml`
+1. To check that your application is running enter url `http://localhost:8080`
+1. A helpful Linux/Mac alias to do this: `alias slackboat='cd <path to repo>; mvn clean install; java -jar target/slackboat-<version>.jar server config.yml'`

 # Future improvements
 ---
 Malware/phishing/etc. databases should be retrieved at server start, and periodically after that.

 This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts.

-# How do I even...?
----

-1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/idiotbot-<version>.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`
-1. A helpful alias to do this: `alias slackboat='cd <path to repo>/slackboat; mvn clean install; java -jar target/slackboat-<version>.jar server config.yml'`

 # Exposed REST apis
 ---